ilGhera/wp-restaurant-booking/readme.txt

 Release Date: 17 February 2020

 * Enhancement: New booking table management system
+* Bug Fix: Previously entered data not deleted at the change of booking date by the user

 = 1.0.0 =
 Release Date: 28 January 2020